 Shortly before the earthquake cliffhanger, Peter Stavros received an unpleasant phone call in the season finale.
 The phone call was to set up a storyline for the next season in which Peter's brother would drop into the valley to wage war on the Channings.
 Anthony Quinn was considered for the role, but the story was scrapped when negotiations with the star failed, and the phone scene turned out to be meaningless.

-By the second season, it became more serialized and abandoned the self-contained episode format of the first season.
-When the show premiered, creator Earl Hamner Jr. stated that he did not want the show to become another soap opera like Dallas (1978), however, arguably, by its second season, that is exactly what the show became.
+By the second season, the show became more serialized and abandoned the self-contained episode format of the first season.
+When the show first premiered, creator Earl Hamner Jr. stated that he did not want the show to become another soap opera like Dallas (1978), however, by its second season, that is exactly what the show became.

 Marion McCargo Bell, the real-life mother of William R. Moses, played the character of Harriet Roberts, the mother of Jordan Roberts (Morgan Fairchild).
 In 1980, Bell unsuccessfully auditioned for the role of Maggie Gioberti but the producers thought she was too old to play the part.
 In 1984, she auditioned for the role of Maggie's mother Charlotte Pershing, but this time the producers thought she was too young.